You're not logged in | Login / Register |

 Boomerang Raid (Level 1)

 Alex throws a bunch of Flash Chops and finishes off with a Power Bomb.
-A solid Hyper move.
+Pretty easy to combo into this move, from either the Light or Medium Flash Chops or the Light Slash Elbow.

 Joystick Joystick Joystick Joystick Joystick